-Instructions for Authors (revised May 2015)
+Instructions for Authors

 1. Editorial Policy

+Microbes and Environments (M&E) is an international journal devoted to the publication of original and review articles regarding all aspects of research on microbial ecology and environmental microbiology.
+It is published quarterly in a printed and an electronic version by Japanese Society of Microbial Ecology (JSME), Japanese Society of Soil Microbiology (JSSM), Taiwan Society of Microbial Ecology (TSME), Japanese Society of Plant Microbe Interactions (JSPMI) and Japanese Society for Extremophiles (JSE).
+Information about M&E is available online at: http://www.microbes-and-environments.jp/.
+Publication of M&E is open to members and non-members of JSME, JSSM, TSME, JSPMI, and JSE.
+Articles can deal with cultured and non-cultured forms of any type of microorganism: Bacteria, archaea, fungi, yeasts, protists, algae and viruses (please also see the scope of M&E on the web page).
+All manuscripts must be submitted electronically via the online manuscript submission and peer review system at the following URL: http://mc.manuscriptcentral.com/jsme2 (E-mail submission will not be accepted).
 The Editorial Office will confirm the editorial style of a submitted manuscript.
-Authors who are unsure of proper English usage should have their manuscripts checked by someone proficient in the English language.
-The unsatisfying manuscript may be editorially rejected, and returned to the corresponding author.
+Authors who are unsure of proper English usage should have their manuscripts checked by someone proficient in the English language or engage a professional language editing service for help.
+The unsatisfying manuscript may be editorially rejected and returned to the corresponding author.
 A received manuscript is sent to a Senior Editor of the Editorial Board, who is responsible for making a final decision on its acceptability.
-The Senior Editor will choose an Associate Editor who is in charge of sending the manuscript to two referees for criticism and further communication with authors.
+The Senior Editor will choose an Associate Editor who is in charge of sending the manuscript to at least two referees for criticism and further communication with authors.
 The primary criteria for judging the acceptability of a manuscript are its originality and scientific importance.
 A manuscript returned for revision should be resubmitted to the Associate Editor within 6 weeks; otherwise it may be considered withdrawn or treated as a new submission.
 On acceptance of a manuscript, the corresponding author will be sent page proofs by the Managing Editor.
 To avoid delays in the publication process, the proofs should be checked immediately only for typographical errors and returned to the Editor.

 2. Types of Papers Published and Supplemental Material

-Four types of papers are published: Full-length Regular Papers, Short Communications, Reviews and Short reviews.
+Four types of papers are published: Full-length Regular Papers, Short Communications, Reviews, and Research Highlights.
 Regular Papers and Short Communications must represent a report of original research that has not been published before (except in the form of an abstract or as part of a published lecture, review, or thesis) and is not under consideration for publication elsewhere.
 Only complete papers will be published; preliminary reports will not be considered.
 Papers published as Short Communications should not be longer than 4 printed pages (12 pages of double-spaced typescript, including tables and figures).
 The editors reserve the right to decide what constitutes a short communication.
 Review articles are summaries of developments in a fast-growing area, addressing any subject within the scope of M&E. Review articles are normally invited.
 Authors interested in submitting a Review should send the title and a short summary of the proposed topic to the Editor-in-Chief (E-mail: firstname.lastname@example.org) for approval before its submission.
-Short review articles are invited brief communications concerning topics relevant to the readership of M&E.
+Research Highlight articles are invited brief communications concerning topics relevant to the readership of M&E.